 Grantee reporting is comprised of the following elements (which will vary in the level of detail required, depending on the category of grant funding received):

-Grantees may, if they wish, commence completing the reporting template from when they receive it, which WWGS would encourage (or may wait until project completion to do so).
+Grantees may, if they wish, complete the reporting template throughout the course of the project, which WWGS would encourage (or they may wait until project completion if it is not feasible to do so prior to that).

-Grantee reporting is a critical component of WWGS funded development education initiatives, because it enables WWGS to capture, and disseminate, the impact of what is being achieved in the post primary sector as a result of WWGS funding and supports.
+Grantee reporting is a critical component of WWGS funded initiatives, because it enables WWGS to capture, and disseminate, the impact of what is being achieved in the post-primary sector as a result of WWGS funding and supports.